yssf-io/betty/README.md

 **Tinder for Predictions** - Swipe your way through prediction markets.

+*This is a demo version of the app.
+It is not connected to any real blockchain.*

 ## Features

 - 👆 **Swipe Interface** - Right for YES, Left for NO, Down to SKIP